 What About Other Daytona International Speedway Events?

 The Daytona International Speedway hosts a number of events in addition to the Daytona 500.
-Other popular race events include the Coca-Cola 250 and the Coke Zero Sugar 400 in August.
+Other popular race events include the Wawa 250 and the Coke Zero Sugar 400 in August.
 The speedway also hosts other types of competitions including motorcycle, truck, karting, and powerboat racing.

 Virtual Tour of Daytona International Speedway

 Explore with the speedway before you see it for yourself.

 The weather is often ideal at the Daytona 500 but can vary from year to year.
 Our best suggestion is to check the weather forecast the day before and plan accordingly.
 Layers are a good idea; while it may be warm in the afternoon, it often cools off in the evening, especially when the race goes late due to delays.
 We recommend being prepared with sunscreen and sunglasses, as well as comfortable shoes.
 The speedway is big and you can expect a fair amount of walking throughout the day.
 If rain is in the forecast, bring a poncho.
 Umbrellas are not permitted at Daytona International Speedway.

 What happens if it rains at the Daytona 500?

 While some sports will play through in the rain, auto racing is simply too dangerous to continue in wet conditions.
 In the case of rain, a red flag will go up calling for a rain delay.
 Usually once the rain passes, the track will be dried by special vehicles and the race will resume.
 In rare cases, the race will be called early or postponed until the following day.

 What time should you arrive at the Daytona 500 Speedway?